*Why is Redis different compared to other key-value stores?

 It means REmote DIctionary Server.

-Why did you started the Redis project?
+*Why did you start the Redis project?

 Originally Redis was started in order to scale LLOOGG.
-But after I got the basic server working I liked the idea to share the work with other guys, and Redis was turned into an open source project.
+But after I got the basic server working I liked the idea to share the work with other people, and Redis was turned into an open source project.